nextcloud/documentation/developer_manual/app/templates.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 ownCloud provides its own templating system.
-The appframework also provides the option of using `Twig Templates <http://twig.sensiolabs.org/>`_ which can optionally be enabled.
+The App Framework also provides the option of using `Twig Templates <http://twig.sensiolabs.org/>`_ which can optionally be enabled.
 Templates reside in the **templates/** folder.

 Templates are abstracted by the TemplateResponse object and used and returned inside the controller method.
-Variables can be assigned to the Template by using the **setParams()** method:
+Variables can be assigned to the Template by using the :php:class:`OCA\\AppFramework\\Http\\TemplateResponse::setParams` method:

 .. code-block:: php